 If required for processing the claim, legal case, or benefit, we disclose data – though only that which is strictly necessary – to third parties.
 Such third parties – cooperation partners, co-insurers, reinsurers, other insurers involved or previous insurers, insurance intermediaries/brokers, service providers, pledge holders, debt collection companies, authorities, lawyers, external experts, doctors, authorized parties and/or claims handlers that constitute the insurance chain.
 In addition, for the purpose of enforcing the right of recourse and contractual recourse claims, information may be supplied to liable third parties and their liability insurer – including abroad.
-All data on legal cases is treated by AXA Insurance Ltd / AXA Life Ltd and AXA-ARAG Legal Protection Ltd as confidential and not exchanged between them.
-Mutual access to data relating to legal cases and claims is excluded.
+AXA-ARAG does not provide AXA with any information about legal cases if this could prejudice the insured.

 Processing is permitted based on the underlying insurance contract as well as on the basis of performance of a legal obligation.
 If the processing of your personal information is based on consent, we process the data in the context of such consent.

 The data must be retained for at least 10 years after the claim is settled.
 Your data will be erased once the relevant retention period has elapsed.

 We process your data in order to detect potential insurance fraud, prevent such occurrences, and combat insurance fraud, money laundering, and terrorist financing in general.

 For example, we use your contract, claims, and benefits data and analyze it in order to identify any suspicious patterns.
 To that end, and in order to protect you as well as us from unlawful or improper activities, we may also create and process profiles (see section 1.5.1 Profiling).